KillahB33/frigate/docs/docs/installation.md

 ### ESX

-For details on running Frigate under ESX, see details [here](https://github.com/blakeblackshear/frigate/issues/305).
+For details on running Frigate under ESX using coral usb, see details [here](https://github.com/blakeblackshear/frigate/issues/305).